-Moris Alexander Bercian Manchon, alias “El Barney,” is one of six Salvadoran MS-13 members sanctioned by the United States for participation in illicit transnational actvities including drug trafficking.
-He is the leader of the MS-13 “program” the “Normandie Locos Salvatruchos” or simply “La Normandy” which runs “cliques,” or cells, along El Salvador’s western Pacific Coast, and is believed to control drug distribution in the Santa Ana, Ahuachapan, and Sonsonate provinces.
+Moris Alexander Bercián Manchón, alias “El Barney,” is one of six MS13 members in El Salvador sanctioned by the United States for participation in illicit transnational actvities including drug trafficking.
+He is the leader of the MS13 “program” known as the “Normandie Locos Salvatruchos,” or simply “La Normandy,” which runs “cliques,” or cells, along El Salvador’s western Pacific coast, and is believed to control drug distribution in the departments of Santa Ana, Ahuachapán, and Sonsonate.

-Barney’s criminal history includes various arrests between 2002 and 2007, for crimes including aggravated homicide and extortion.
-In September 2009, he was caught with seven kilos of cocaine in La Libertad province, south of the capital San Salvador, a large amount of drugs for an MS-13 member.
-However, he was later released on a technicality and the decision was upheld, a move criticized by Public Security Minister Manuel Melgar as an indication that judges favor “mareros” (members of the MS-13 and Barrio 18 gangs).
+Barney’s criminal history includes various arrests between 2002 and 2007 for crimes including aggravated homicide and extortion.
+In September 2009, he was caught with seven kilograms of cocaine in the department of La Libertad, south of the capital San Salvador — a large amount of drugs for an MS13 member.
+However, he was later released on a technicality and the decision was upheld, a move criticized by Security Minister Manuel Melgar as an indication that judges favor “mareros,” as members of the MS13 and Barrio 18 gangs are known locally.
 According to police intelligence, Barney paid off several judges to secure his release.

-Police have also linked Barney to a shipment of 113 kilos of cocaine valued at $2,825,000 intercepted on a boat off Zuncita beach in Sonsonate on November 7, 2012, that was headed for the United States.
+Police have also linked Barney to a US-bound shipment of 113 kilograms of cocaine valued at $2,825,000 intercepted on a boat off Zuncita beach in Sonsonate on November 7, 2012.

 El Barney Factbox